Quick summary

 How do I find out about the disinheritance?

-If your parents are still alive, finding out about the disinheritance can be a problem.
-In fact, disinheritance is determined by a declaration of disinheritance of the children, for which the same rules apply as for a will.
-Your parents could have handwritten this declaration and kept it somewhere safe at home, or had it drawn up as a public deed by a notary public.
-In the latter case, it is deposited with a notary and recorded in the central register of wills, which is not publicly accessible.
+If your parents are still alive, finding out about the disinheritance can be a challenge.
+This is because disinheritance is determined by a declaration of disinheritance by the children, for which the same rules apply as for a will.
+Your parents could have handwritten the declaration and kept it somewhere safe at home, or had it drawn up as a public deed by a notary public.
+In the latter case, it is deposited with a notary public and recorded in the register of legal acts in case of death, which is not publicly accessible.

 In both cases, you will not be able to get a declaration of disinheritance.
 The only way to find out about the disinheritance while your parents are still alive is to ask them.